 Step 6 – Trial

 At Robinson LLP we do as much as we can to settle claims prior to going to trial; however, some claims are complex and an insurance company will not settle short of trial.
-The personal injury lawyers at Robinson LLP are known for not backing down or giving into pressures from insurance companies.
+The personal injury lawyers at Robinson LLP are known for not backing down or giving in to pressures from insurance companies.
 If necessary, our team will take your claim to trial to ensure that you receive a fair settlement.

 Personal Injury Claims

 Settling a personal injury claim is not an easy process and different steps and actions are required for each and every case.
-The experiences team of personal injury lawyers at Robinson LLP know what steps to take to ensure that your claim is settled as quickly and as fairly as possible.
-Contact us today for a free consultation and remember, we work on Contingency Fees so we don’t get paid until you do.
+The experienced team of personal injury lawyers at Robinson LLP know what steps to take to ensure that your claim is settled as quickly and as fairly as possible.
+Contact us for a free consultation and remember, we work on Contingency Fees so we don’t get paid until you do.